Friday, September 17th - Got It, 9:00-1:00

 Limit 8 teams

-It will also help you on recognizing your dogs commitment and when to step and go!
-This workshop is suitable to any level dog that is sequencing four obstacles or more.
-We will only be using jumps and tunnels.
+This workshop is suitable for any level dog that is sequencing four obstacles or more.
+Jumps and tunnels only.

 Limit 8 teams